EDitt/Sunflower_RNAseq/README.md

 To run Merge_BAM, all common and handler-specific variables must be defined within the configuration file.
 Once the variables have been defined, Merge_BAM can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
 `./Sunflower_RNAseq.sh Merge_BAM Config`

-## Step 6: Ref_Prep
+## Step 6: Reference_Prep

-The Ref_Prep handler uses RSEM to prepare reference transcripts used for transcript quantification
+The Reference_Prep handler uses RSEM to prepare reference transcripts used for transcript quantification

 RSEM can extract reference sequences from a genome if it is provided with gene annotations in a GTF/GFF3 file.
 If the annotation file is in GFF3 format, RSEM will first convert it to GTF format with the file name 'reference_name.gtf'

 Alternatively, you can provide RSEM with transcript sequences directly in the form of fasta files.
 To do this the `--gtf` or `--gff3` flags should be commented out of the Ref_Prep.sh script.
 In this case, RSEM assumes the reference fasta files contain the reference transcripts and that the name of each sequence in the Multi-FASTA files are transcript IDs.

+To run Reference_Prep, all common and handler-specific variables must be defined within the configuration file.
+Once the variables have been defined, Reference_Prep can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `Sunflower_RNAseq`)
+`./Sunflower_RNAseq.sh Reference_Prep Config`

 ## Step 7: Transcript_Quant